cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ### 3.1 Binary Data

-Binary data MUST be carried in an element with an defined type of `xs:base64Binary` and encoded appropriately..
+Binary data MUST be carried in an element with a defined type of `xs:base64Binary` and encoded appropriately.
+The element MUST NOT contain any child elements.

 Example: